-Whether you want to go to Madrid or Barcelona, to discover South America, or simply for the pleasure of speaking a foreign language, Superprof has put together a selection of the best books for you to learn Spanish.
+Whether you want to go to Madrid or Barcelona, to discover South America, or simply for the pleasure of speaking a foreign language, Superprof has put together a selection of the best books for you to study Spanish.

 Let's start with some classic books that will give you the basics of the Spanish alphabet, grammar, spelling, conjugation and vocabulary.
 This will help you prepare for a language course, perfect your accent or learn to pronounce complicated words correctly!